Omaha Central High School: History

 On November 10, 1859, Omaha Central High School began as Omaha High School in the Nebraska Territory capitol building.
 In 1869, after the territorial government was removed from Omaha and moved to Lincoln, the capitol building was donated to the City of Omaha by the Nebraska state government for educational use only.
 In 1870, it was demolished.
 In 1872, it was replaced by a four-story building that hosted kindergarten through twelfth grades, designed by Gurdon P. Randall in the Second Empire style.

+The east wing of the new Central High School built directly in front of the previous facade, c.
+1909.

 In 1900, a new building was begun that encircled the second school, which was dismantled by 1912.
 Kindergarten through eighth grade were moved to the neighboring Central Elementary School.
 A gym was added to Central in 1930, and this building is still in use today.

 Extracurricular activities

 Athletics

 The Eagles compete in Class A, the largest classification in Nebraska according to the Nebraska School Activities Association.
 Throughout its history, Omaha Central has won numerous state championships in various sports.
 Many graduates have gone on to participate in collegiate athletics.
-The football and soccer teams compete at Seeman Stadium located on campus.
+The football and soccer teams compete at Seemann Stadium located on campus.
 The boys' and girls' basketball games and volleyball matches are played at the Central High gymnasium.
-The baseball and softball teams compete at Boyd Stadium, a renovated park three miles northeast of the campus.
+The baseball and softball teams compete at Boyd Stadium, a renovated park 3 mi northeast of the campus.

 In 2007, the Eagles became the only high school in Nebraska to have won championships in three main sports in the same calendar year.
 As a result, Central was ranked by Sports Illustrated as one of the top 10 high-school athletic programs in the country.